Grand Snow Oku-Ibuki's unstoppable challenge: "Avoiding SDGs?!" | Towards true sustainability with an eye on 2070

 So we did a surprise interview with Grand Snow Oku Ibuki and asked them about it

-"We have established a joint venture with Kansai Electric Power Co., Inc., with equal investment from both companies, and the first power plant will begin operations in 2022, followed by the second power plant in 2023, with electricity generation proceeding smoothly.
-Each power plant generates approximately 1,400 megawatt hour (MW) of electricity per year, for a combined total of 2,872 mWh for the two plants.
+"We established a joint venture with Kansai Electric Power Company, with equal investment, to generate hydroelectric power.
+Our first power plant started operating in 2022, and our second power plant in 2023, and they are generating electricity smoothly.
+One power plant generates approximately 1,400 megawatts of electricity per year, and the two power plants together generate 2,872 mWh."

 The total electricity used by the Okuibuki Group, including the ski resort, campgrounds, glamping facilities, motor park, green park, and the civil engineering and construction company Kusano Gumi, is around 1,150mWh, so we are certainly self-sufficient."